 Nataraja – The Lord of Dance

-The artistic form of Lord Shiva, Nataraja is believed to have appeared near the town of Chidambaram at the confluence of two rivers, Vellar and Cooleran when a group of sages tried to control Gods with black magic and troubled everyone.
-Lord Shiva then took a form of a beggar called Bhikshatana to put end to the arrogance of the sages.
-Bhikshatana was so beautiful that even the Mohini avatar of Lord Vishnu followed him and so did the wives of the sages.
+The artistic form of Lord Shiva, Nataraja, is believed to have appeared near the town of Chidambaram at the confluence of two rivers, Vellar and Cooleran when a group of sages tried to control Gods with black magic and troubled everyone.
+Lord Shiva then took a form of a beggar called Bhikshatana to put an end to the arrogance of the sages.
+Bhikshatana was so beautiful that even the Mohini avatar of Lord Vishnu followed him, and so did the sages’ wives.

-Irked by these events group of sages threw dreadful serpents on him which Bikshadana wore as ornaments, they sent a tiger with magical power, he on the other hand tore the skin of that tiger and wore it as his loincloth.
-Then an elephant originated from sacrificial fires was sent which was killed by Bikshadana.
-Knowing that nothing was working against Bikshadana they submitted all their powers and gave birth to a Rakshasa named Apasmara, a symbol of arrogance and ignorance.
-But the lord over whom no magic worked, stepped on the Rakshasa and danced gracefully, this ecstatic dance of Shiva is ‘Tandav or the cosmic dance’, and the lord was called ‘Nataraja’ the King or Lord of dance.
-This dance made sages realize who the beggar actually was and removed their arrogance.
+Irked by these events group of sages threw dreadful serpents on him, which Bikshadana wore as ornaments; they sent a tiger with magical power, he tore the skin of that tiger and wore it as his loincloth.
+Then, an elephant from sacrificial fires was sent, which was killed by Bikshadana.
+Knowing that nothing was working against Bikshadana, they submitted all their powers and gave birth to a Rakshasa named Apasmara, a symbol of arrogance and ignorance.
+But the lord over whom no magic worked stepped on the Rakshasa and danced gracefully; this ecstatic dance of Shiva is ‘Tandav or the cosmic dance,’ and the lord was called ‘Nataraja’ the King or Lord of dance.
+This dance made sages realize who the beggar was and removed their arrogance.

 Symbolism of Nataraja

-Nataraja as a symbol is a marvelous invention combining Shiva’s role as creator, preserver, and destroyer in a single image and each of the elements in the image has a unique meaning to it.
+Nataraja as a symbol is a marvelous invention combining Shiva’s role as creator, preserver, and destroyer in a single image.
+Each of the elements in the image has a unique meaning to it.

 The Damaru Shiva holds in his upper right hand is said to make the first sound of creation, the heartbeat of the universe, the Maya, the divine fire (Agni) on the upper left hand signifies the holocaust, with his lower right hand he makes Abhayamudra; the gesture that calms all the fear and the left-hand makes the gesture of Gaja hasta, the symbol of salvation and liberation.

-His right foot stamps on the dwarf figure, Apasmara Purusha who represents illusion and ignorance, leading humanity away from the truth.
-The matted hair spread during the dance from which his energy and wilderness disperse, his lock contains a skull, a datura blossom, and a crescent moon depicting that Shiva though he is invisible, he is always present.
-Ganga, the holy river resides in his hair which also signifies creation and destruction.
+His right foot stamps on the dwarf figure, Apasmara Purusha, represent illusion and ignorance, leading humanity away from the truth.
+The matted hair spread during the dance.
+His energy and wilderness disperse; his lock contains a skull, a datura blossom, and a crescent moon depicting that Shiva is always present though he is invisible.
+Ganga, the holy river, resides in his hair, which signifies creation and destruction.
 The two eyes portray the sun and the moon, and the third eye defines knowledge and insights.
 Together they symbolize an equilibrium of three Gunas- Sattva, Rajas, and Tamas.

-Shiva in his Nataraja form dances within a flaming halo (Prabha Mandala) that symbolizes time and is presented in a circle as it is cyclical and never-ending.
+In his Nataraja form, Shiva dances within a flaming halo (Prabha Mandala) that symbolizes time and is presented in a circle as it is cyclical and never-ending.
 Though the cosmic dance releases energy, passion, and wilderness, Shiva has a smiling face.

-Thus Nataraja, the king of dance is basically associated with the creation and destruction of the world or we may say of illusion and ignorance that lead humans away from reality.(Last Updated On: July 7, 2021)
+Thus Nataraja, the king of dance, is associated with the creation and destruction of the world, or we may say of illusion and ignorance that lead humans away from reality.(Last Updated On: December 18, 2021)